Tehipite Valley

 How it works

-A $475 deposit per person is required with balance due 60 days prior to the event.
+A $500 deposit per person is required with balance due 60 days prior to the event.
 Typical group size of 7, including one guide.
 Maximum group size of 12, including two guides.
 An additional 5% charge will be applied when your reservation is made to offset new fees mandated by the U.S. Forest Service.
 Private, family and modified itinerary trips available through TSX Pods.
-Cancel up until the day of the trip without the risk of lost money.
-View cancellation policy.
+Book with confidence!
+Review our flexible cancellation policy.

 Waterfall Photo credit: Leon Turnbull http://www.waterfallswest.com